Acute Heart Failure

 • Investigations:

-• CT pulmonary angiography: Visualizes thrombus in pulmonary arteries.
+• CT pulmonary angiography: Visualises thrombus in pulmonary arteries.

 • D-dimer: Elevated levels suggest thrombotic activity.